ioana-chiorean/mozilla-community-edu/modules/about/_posts/2000-01-01-about-this-course.markdown

 In so many ways !

-* Designing, writing or proof-reading cirriculum
+* Designing, writing or proof-reading curriculum
 * Graphic design contributors (Badges)
 * Front-End Development (CSS/HTML)
 * Localization of courses